The 1561 Nuremberg UFO Battle: What Really Happened in the Skies Over Germany?

 -

-Three main theories attempt to explain the event: an extraterrestrial battle, a complex atmospheric optical illusion like a sundog, or a natural event interpreted through the lens of mass religious hysteria.
+Three main theories attempt to explain the event: an extraterrestrial battle, a complex atmospheric optical illusion like a sun dog, or a natural event interpreted through the lens of mass religious hysteria.

 -